The first two verses of 1 Samuel 28 connect with the previous chapter, so they are examined in the commentary on 1 Samuel 27.

 Then the woman said to him, "Look, you know what Saul has done, how he has cut off the mediums and the spiritists from the land.
 Why then do you lay a snare for my life, to cause me to die?"
 And Saul swore to her by the Lord, saying, "As the Lord lives, no punishment shall come upon you for this thing."

 a.
 Why then do you lay a snare for my life, to cause me to die?
-The medium wondered if this was a government “sting” operation; but Saul assures her - swearing in the name of the Lord, no less - that she won’t be punished.
+The medium wondered if this was a government "sting" operation; but Saul assured her - swearing in the name of the Lord, no less - that she would not be punished.

 b.
-Saul swore to her by the Lord: Saul’s oath in the name of the Lord reminds us that spiritual jargon means nothing.
-As certainly as the Lord lives, Saul was in complete disobedience and darkness!
-This is the last time Saul uses the name of the Lord.
-He uses it to swear to a medium that she will not be punished!
+Saul swore to her by the Lord: Saul's oath in the name of the Lord reminds us that spiritual jargon means nothing.
+As certainly as the Lord lives Saul was in complete disobedience and darkness.
+This is the last time Saul used the name of the Lord in the book of 1 Samuel and he used it to swear to a medium that she will not be punished.

 3. (11-14) To the medium's surprise, Samuel appears.

 Then the woman said, "Whom shall I bring up for you?"
 And he said, "Bring up Samuel for me."
 When the woman saw Samuel, she cried out with a loud voice.
 And the woman spoke to Saul, saying, "Why have you deceived me?
 For you are Saul!"
 And the king said to her, "Do not be afraid.
 What did you see?"
 And the woman said to Saul, "I saw a spirit ascending out of the earth."
 So he said to her, "What is his form?"
 And she said, "An old man is coming up, and he is covered with a mantle."
 And Saul perceived that it was Samuel, and he stooped with his face to the ground and bowed down.